 I like what they add to my garden!
 They bloom mid-late summer, with a profusion of blooms.
 They like full to partial sun.

-excellent as an edging plant for a border or path.
+Lavender Munstead is excellent as an edging plant for a border or path.

 The cool, gray-green foliage provides a perfect backdrop for the slender, arching flower stems.
 Some varieties are small, others tall, but they all prefer well-drained, sweet soil and full sun.
 Plant them in masses or form them into small hedges, and you'll find that they are attractive and useful long after the spent flowers have been clipped off.

 Purple colored plants look spectacular planted beside yellow, or pink roses.

 A genus of Daisy-like plants, Coreopsis is excellent for the border.
 Most are native to the southeastern United States and Mexico.
 They are not the least fussy about soil but require full sun.

 They can grow 2-3 feet.